"Many women who have migraine toward the end of menstruation may be best treated with iron supplements, a new study suggests.

 - To take MAXALT-MLT:

-in until you are ready to take it.
-When you are ready to take it:
+package it comes in until you are ready to take it.
+When you are ready to take

 - Remove the blister from the foil pouch.
 Do not push the MAXALT-MLT orally disintegrating tablet through the blister.